dashpay/tenderdash/spec/abci++/abci++_basic_concepts_002_draft.md

 Some Applications may choose to execute the blocks that are about to be proposed (via `PrepareProposal`), or those that the Application is asked to validate (via `ProcessProposal`).
-However, the state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms the block decided.
+However, the state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` and `Commit` confirms the block decided.

 Additionally, vote extensions or the validation thereof (via `ExtendVote` or